lightbend/config/README.md

 an environment variable `FORCED_BASEDIR` for example, it would be used.

+A natural extension of this idea is to support several different environment variable names or system property names, if you aren't sure which one will exist in the target environment.

-Object fields and array elements with a `${?foo}` substitution value just disappear if the substitution is not found.
+Object fields and array elements with a `${?foo}` substitution value just disappear if the substitution is not found:

     // this array could have one or two elements path = [ "a", ${?OPTIONAL_A} ]